aninditadash/javascript_basics/docs/misc_topics.md

+## **Overview of HTTP**

+[HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Overview) is a protocol for fetching resources such as HTML documents, it is a client-server protocol, which means requests are initiated by the recipient, usually the Web browser.
+Clients and servers communicate by exchanging individual messages, messages sent by the client are called requests and the messages sent by the server as an answer are called responses.

+- __HTTP is stateless, but not sessionless:__ HTTP is stateless: there is no link between two requests being successively carried out on the same connection.
+However, HTTP cookies allow the use of stateful sessions.
+Using header extensibility, HTTP Cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.

 ## **Web Storage API**

 The Web Storage API provides mechanisms by which browsers can store key/value pairs (instead of using cookies).
 The two mechanisms within Web Storage: